Internships

 Provides an opportunity for students to gain practical experience, knowledge, and professional skills in a work environment related to employment and careers in plant science or landscape architecture.
 Students work with the instructor and internship supervisor to develop a learning contract and plan of work to ensure meaningful and educational tasks and experiences.
 Students taking this course will be assigned a grade of S (satisfactory) or U (unsatisfactory).

-SPSS 3990.
+PLSC 3990.
 Field Study Internship

 Prerequisites: Open to juniors and seniors who have demonstrated professional potential as identified by their advisor.